superboySB/UavNetSim/README.md

 Our "FlyNet" platform supports the evaluation of several performance metrics, as follows:

 - **Packet Delivery Ratio (PDR)**: PDR is the ratio of the total number of received data packets successfully at all destination drones over the total number of data packets generated by all source drones.
 It should be noted that PDR excludes redundant data packets.
 PDR can reflect the reliability of the routing protocol.
-- **Average End to End Delay (E2E Delay)**: E2E delay is the average time delay for data packets to reach from the source drone to the destination drone.
+- **Average End-to-End Delay (E2E Delay)**: E2E delay is the average time delay for data packets to reach from the source drone to the destination drone.
 Typically, delay in packet transmission involves "queuing delay", "access delay", "transmission delay", "propagation delay (So small as to be negligible)" and "processing delay".
-- **Normalized Routing Load (NRL)**: NRL is the ratio of all routing control packets send by all drones to number of received data packets at the destination drones.
+- **Normalized Routing Load (NRL)**: NRL is the ratio of all routing control packets sent by all drones to the number of received data packets at the destination drones.
 - **Average Throughput**: In our platform, the calculation of throughput is: whenever the destination receives a packet, the length of the packet is divided by the end-to-end delay of the packet (because E2E delay involves the re-transmissions of this data packet)
 - **Hop Count**: Hop count is the number of router output ports through which the packet should pass.

 ## Design your own protocol
-Our simulation platform can be expanded based on your research needs, including designing your own mobility model of drones (in ```mobility``` folder), mac protocol (in ```mac``` floder), routing protocol (in ```routing``` floder) and so on.
+Our simulation platform can be expanded based on your research needs, including designing your own mobility model of drones (in ```mobility``` folder), mac protocol (in ```mac```folder), routing protocol (in ```routing```folder), and so on.
 Next, we take routing protocols as an example to introduce how users can design their own algorithms.

  * Create a new package under the ```routing``` folder (Don't forget to add ```__init__.py```)
  * The main program of the routing protocol must contain the function: ```def next_hop_selection(self, packet)``` and ```def packet_reception(self, packet, src_drone_id)```